-PI 2 2.3.3 Relevant information is collected to support the management of UoA impacts on ETP species, including: - Information for the development of the management strategy; - Information to assess the effectiveness of the management strategy; and - Information to determine the outcome status of ETP species Scoring g Issue SG 60 SG 80 SG 100 Informat ion adequacy for assessment of of impacts a Guide post Qualitative information is adequate to estimate the UoA related mortality on ETP species.
+PI 2.3.3 ETP species, includ ETP species, including: - Information for the - Information to asses development of the manage ss the effectiveness of the ma rmine the outcome status of ment strategy; nagement strategy; and Scoring g Issue SG 60 SG 80 SG 100 Informat ion adequacy for assessment of of impacts a Guide post Qualitative information is adequate to estimate the UoA related mortality on ETP species.
 OR If RBF is used to score PI 2.3.1 for the UoA: Qualitative information is adequate to estimate productivity and susceptibility attributes for ETP species.
 Some quantitative information is adequate to assess the UoA related mortality and impact and to determine whether the UoA may be a threat to protection and recovery of the ETP species.
 OR If RBF is used to score PI 2.3.1 for the UoA: Some quantitative information is adequate to assess productivity and susceptibility attributes for ETP species.
 Quantitative information is available to assess with a high degree of certainty the magnitude of UoA-related impacts, mortalities and injuries and the consequences for the status of ETP species.
 Met?
-Yes Yes No Rationale
+Yes Yes No Rationa ale